 Once I had graduated highschool, I was set to study Computer Information Systems at UCFV (University College of Fraser Valley).
 I studied more advanced mathematics and programming courses, but wasn't too enthusiastic about the direction that the course was heading.
 After careful consideration, I decided to hold off on schooling until I was sure of my choice of education in hopes to learn more graphical or game programming.
 After some looking I became very interested in the Art Institute and was thrilled when I heard there was a location in Vancouver, as it was very close to where I was currently living.
 Within 3 months, I moved closer to the city and prepared for the intense education.

-After attending the Art Institute of Vancouver, I have worked on a number of titles, ranging from small mobile apps/games to console titles.
+After attending the Art Institute of Vancouver I was hired at Hellbent Games as a gameplay programmer, in which I have worked on a number of titles, most notably the LEGO games for mobile and handheld.
+Eventually I had the opportunity of being the lead programmer on the PC/Mac indie game called Wick.
+Wick was released and received a 9/10 rating on Steam.
+Later on, I was tasked with porting this game over to Playstation 4 and XBox One.
 I have also picked up knowledge of server administration and networking which I find fascinating and also plays a role in game development.
 I hope to use this information to further my career to reach new heights.